PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/passing-source-address.rst

 X-Proxied-For
 -------------
+.. deprecated:: 1.8.0
+  Support for XPF has been removed

 The experimental XPF record (from `draft-bellis-dnsop-xpf <https://datatracker.ietf.org/doc/draft-bellis-dnsop-xpf/>`_) is an alternative to the use of EDNS Client Subnet which has the advantages of preserving any existing EDNS Client Subnet value sent by the client, and of passing along the original destination address, as well as the initial source and destination ports.